Primary Takeaways: Voters Send Parties Further Apart

 What The Primaries In Arkansas, Georgia, Kentucky And Texas Mean For Democrats

 In Georgia, a state that has quickly become very demographically diverse, Democrats decided to lean in and pick a candidate who unabashedly believes the Democratic Party has made a mistake in Georgia of continuously trying to win over Republicans, when she believes they need to turn out more minority voters.
 Democrats haven't won the governorship in Georgia in 20 years.
 Back then, the state was two-thirds white.
-Today, it's just over half, and the Democratic primary electorate is overwhelmingly non-white.
+Today, it's just over half, and the Democratic primary electorate is overwhelmingly nonwhite.

 Abrams appealed directly to that.
 "We have the power to redraw the image of leadership so we can all see ourselves reflected in its face," she said in a Twitter graphic.
 (In the graphic, "ourselves reflected" was underlined, an unmistakable appeal to black Democrats.)